Engee documentation

 • None - use nominal value - the block does not apply tolerance, it uses the nominal value of the capacitance.

 • Random tolerance - the block applies a random offset to the capacitance value within the error.
-You can select uniform or normal distribution to calculate the random number using the *Tolerance distribution` parameter.
+You can select uniform or normal distribution to calculate the random number using the *Tolerance distribution` parameters.

 • Apply maximum tolerance value - the capacitance is increased by the specified tolerance value.